yoponchik/VR-Controller-Gesture-Recognition/README.md

 <h1>Step 1: Record</h1>

 You can toggle the record button by pressing the Right "B" button on the VR controller.
 Press Right "B" button to stop recording.
+While recording the motion controller movements, press and hold the Right Index Trigger button during the relevant gesture.
+Then let go of the button when finished doing the gesture.
+This will essentially make it easier for people/machine to know what part of the movement is the relevant gesture.

+Note: Only the right motion controller is available for recording, at the moment.

-The motion controller data will be exported to CSV format and saved in the Recording Sessions Folder in the project directory.
+The motion controller data will be exported to CSV format and saved in the 'Recording Sessions' folder in the project directory.
 Starting a new recording sequence will create a new CSV file and number it sequentially.

 <h1>Step 2: Using SensiML</h1>